siddhartha-gadgil/ProvingGround/mantle/src/main/tut/Recursion.md

 ```

 The natural numbers `Nat` are an inductive type with two constructors, `zero` and `succ`, of types `Nat` and `Nat ->: Nat`, respectively.
-The method on constructors corresponding to function types _with domain the inductive type being specified_ is `-->>:`.
+The method on constructors corresponding to function types we use if `-->>:`, which is used because the domain of the extension is also the type `Nat`.
+Note that extending the constructor by a constant type is very different (as we see with lists below), and a different method is used.
 ```tut
 val Nat ="Nat" :: Type
 val NatInd = ("0" ::: Nat) |: ("succ" ::: Nat -->>: Nat) =: Nat